Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Thank you for sharing this useful information with tips.

-Misbah Sheikh from The World of Poets on February 25, 2021:
+Misbah Sheikh from The World of Rebels. on February 25, 2021:

 Very interesting, detailed and helpful article Tom